ganeti/ganeti/man/hspace.rst

   that the computation failed and any values present should not be relied upon.

-If the tiered allocation mode is enabled, then many of the INI_/FIN_ metrics will be also displayed with a TRL_ prefix, and denote the cluster status at the end of the tiered allocation run.
+Many of the INI_/FIN_ metrics will be also displayed with a TRL_ prefix, and denote the cluster status at the end of the tiered allocation run.

 The human output format should be self-explanatory, so it is not described further.